azsk/ADOScanner-docs/03-Addressing  control failures/README.md

 This feature enables users to bulk fix a control and revert the fix to previous state, if required.
 Follow the below steps to use this feature.

 **Note**:
-This is currently in preview and only below controls fix is currently supported via this feature:
+This is currently in preview and only below controls' fix are at present supported via this feature:
 - ADO_Feed_AuthZ_Restrict_Broader_Group_Access

 ### Remediating control - Step by Step